Search...

 • request_id: A unique ID for this deposit request (should be a valid UUID).

 A successful request will return a PENDING status.
 This status will transition to SETTLED and the funds will subsequently appear in your available balance after a holding time.
-If the request is rejected before the holding time, either by Airwallex or the external bank, the status will transition to REJECTED.
+If the request is rejected before the holding time if applicable, either by Airwallex or the external bank, the status will transition to REJECTED.
 If we receive a rejection from the external bank after the holding time, the status will transition to REVERSED, and corresponding funds will be deducted from your balance.

 Subscribe to Deposit webhook events to receive any deposit status transitions.
 See Direct debit deposit statuses for all the possible statuses.
 The transaction id returned in the webhook payload can be used to retrieve further details of a deposit by calling Get a deposit by ID API.
 If the deposit is in a failure status (REJECTED or REVERSED), you can review Direct debit deposit error codes to learn about all possible errors.